 While some hackers aim to steal personal information such as credit card details, others do it to prove that they can and cause inconvenience for the person that has been hacked.
 Ensuring you have a backup of your website means that should this happen to your website, you can quickly restore it and get your site back up and running.

-If you have a Content Managed Website such as WordPress you might have noticed when you’re asked to perform a security update that it tells you to create a backup before running the update.
-This is because websites have multiple files and components that make it work and store data, should anything go wrong with just one of these during update then your entire site could be taken offline.
+If you have a Content Managed Website such as WordPress, you might have noticed that when you’re asked to perform a security update, it tells you to create a backup before running the update.
+This is because websites have multiple files and components that make them work and store data.
+Should anything go wrong with just one of these during the update, then your entire site could be taken offline?

 Peace of Mind

-While there are a lot of technical reasons behind backing up a website doing it will also leave you safe in the knowledge that no matter what happens to your website you can react quickly to any issues and get it back up.
+While there are many technical reasons behind backing up a website, it will also leave you safe in the knowledge that no matter what happens to your website, you can react quickly to any issues and get it back up.

 On Server Backups

 Backing up your site manually is the most low-tech method of backing up your website, although you could use it in combination with on-server backups to ensure that you have an off-server version of your site to hand should you require one.
-The biggest downfall of this method is that it isn’t automated, so you need to remember to do the backup, plus if your website is big and you have a capped bandwidth usage, then it can take some time to download the site and cost you in bandwidth.
+The biggest downfall of this method is that it isn’t automated, so you need to remember to do the backup.
+Plus, if your website is big and you have capped bandwidth usage, it can take some time to download the site and cost you in bandwidth.

-Using a cloud-based solution such as Amazon S3 or Dropbox is our pick when it comes to backing up websites.
-This method of backing up files is both automated and is stored in a separate location from the webserver.
-Also, as the storage size is flexible, it can be increased as your website grows, meaning you only pay for the space that you need for your backup.
+Using a cloud-based solution such as Amazon S3 or Dropbox is our pick when backing up websites.
+This method of backing up files is automated and stored in a separate location from the webserver.
+Also, as the storage size is flexible, it can be increased as your website grows, meaning you only pay for the space you need for your backup.

-All of our HITS websites are hosted on state of the art Google Cloud Platform servers across the world.
-Being paranoid about backups has always been one of our most significant assets, and we have developed a technology where not only Daily, Weekly, Monthly & Quarterly backups are created and stored we also utilise a live backup facility.
-This essentially means whenever a change is made on the website, a backup is auto-created within minutes.
-Our process for storing backups revolves around our backup server “Olympus” storing all of these backups.
-This then gets distributed to 3 sister servers along with on a dedicated server within the HITS office.
+All of our HITS websites are hosted on state of the art Google Cloud Platform servers worldwide.
+Being paranoid about backups has always been one of our most significant assets.
+Therefore, we have developed a technology where we capture daily backups (generated overnight) and store them for 90 days.
+We also utilise a powerful live revision system meaning whenever a change is made on one of our websites, an undoable revision is auto-created.

 We could restore any backup of our client’s servers within minutes if ever required.
 However, this is extremely rare due to our advanced monitoring software keeping an eye on all of our client’s sites.